gyrogami logo

 The other problem, the misaligned end, comes in two varieties.
 It can be a forward/backward shift.
 Solve it by aligning the ends, simple as that.
 Or it's a top/bottom shift; the ring has been deformed and in most cases, should be discarded.
 The fix is to squeeze the ring along the deformed axis until it aligns.
 Springback means it has to be bent beyond its finished position so it settles into its rightful spot.

 The last screw-up is the tacoed ring.
-Every coil-wound jump ring will have a mild "taco" shape but this situation happens when the pliers are twisted in multiple directions.
+Every coil-wound jump ring will have a mild "taco" shape.
+This situation happens after the ring is made when the pliers are twisted in multiple directions.
 Try again with a new ring because this one is toast.

 There is no way to produce high-quality stuff if any of these problems appear on finished pieces.
 While they can be corrected to some degree, the weave won't be right.
 Spend as much time as it takes to close the ring perfectly so at least you know how to do it.
 It is the longest step and mandatory for high-quality items.